 As the BJP’s Prime Ministerial candidate, Narendra Modi would often hit out at the Congress-led UPA government claiming that a “policy paralysis” had hampered the growth of industry in the country.
 He made a bunch of promises to India Inc vis a vis the fast-tracking of projects and creating an environment of “trust and leadership”.

-However, three years into his term, his words ring hollow.
-Data from the Centre for Monitoring Indian Economy (CMIE) shows that the value of stalled infrastructure projects in the quarter ended September has increased to a whopping Rs.
+However, the article calls his words hollow.
+Referring to the Data from the Centre for Monitoring Indian Economy (CMIE), INC mentions that the value of stalled infrastructure projects in the quarter ended September has increased to a whopping Rs.
 13.22 trillion.
 This is the fifth quarter for which the number has shown an increase.
 This effectively means that 13% of the total projects under implementation are stuck behind the proverbial red tape.
 Out of all the projects stalled, it is the private sector that accounts for two-thirds of the value of total projects yet to see the light of day.
 The value of private sector projects stuck has been over and above 20% for the four straight quarters, reports LiveMint.
 Since March 2004, this is the highest value of stalled private sector projects as a percentage of the whole.

 The numbers come at a time when the Modi government is already under a lot of criticism for what the Indian Economy has been reduced to, in the aftermath of the completely unnecessary demonetisation move and a hurried GST, weighing down on small businesses and traders.
 It seems this government’s “ease of doing business” rhetoric only translates to realities for a selected group of business groups.